derek-cook/hologram_clock/README.md

 ## Features

+- dynamic env variables for wifi credentials, using platformio script to set macros securely
 - Dims the backlight between 10pm and 7am, just to demo the pwm on the BL pin.
 - WiFi-connected NTP time synchronization
 - TFT LCD display with customizable clock interface